Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Completing the Proof

+with $\mu > 4$ provided $q>0$ is taken small enough.
 Let $M> 0$.
 On the one hand, the limit superior of the left hand side of \eqref{eq: bound ergodic average} is lower bounded by $M^q \nu(M)$.
 On the other hand, by the ergodic theorem in Proposition~\ref{pro: lln}, there exists a constant $\Const$ so that the limit superior of the right hand side of \eqref{eq: bound ergodic average} is upper bounded by $\Const$.
 Hence